ngs/sources.ngs.io/source/partials/about/_biography.en.html.md

 I'm focusing on developing softwares for Desktop, Mobile and Web.

-Currently working for [CAMPFIRE, Inc.] as Chief Technology Officer.
-[CAMPFIRE, Inc.] democratizes fincanicing by providing Crowdfunding and Microfinancing web services.
+Co-Founder, CEO, Software Developer in [instance0, inc.] Currently working for some software companies as an advisor and CTO.
 Originally started my career as graphic designer, founded a small software house [LittleApps Inc.], experienced some startup companies from founding phase.

 I love Gadgets, Road cycling, Running, Fishing, Driving, Music, 3 kids and 1 wife.